veeto

 Summary

-Senator Weber Pierson's children's meal legislation requires California chain restaurants to offer at least one menu option meeting specific nutritional standards, including limits of 550 calories, 700 milligrams of sodium, and 15 grams of added sugar.
-The bill applies to restaurants with 20 or more locations operating under the same name and offering substantially similar menus.
+Senator Weber Pierson's children's meal nutrition legislation requires California chain restaurants to offer at least one children's meal option meeting specific dietary standards, including caps of 550 calories, 700 milligrams of sodium, and 15 grams of added sugar.
+The measure applies to restaurants with 20 or more locations operating under the same name and offering substantially similar menus.

 Key Dates